-• Expand our product offerings.
 In August 2019, we acquired New Aera.
-New Aera's patented and FDA-cleared Tidal Assist® Ventilator (TAV®) system is designed to deliver increased air flow and pressure from an approximately 4-ounce pocket-size unit, features a state-of-the-art nasal pillow interface, and is compatible with certain oxygen concentrators, oxygen cylinders, wall gas, and certain medical air sources.
+New Aera's patented and Food and Drug Administration (FDA)-cleared Tidal Assist® Ventilator (TAV®) system is designed to deliver increased air flow and pressure from an approximately 4-ounce pocket-size unit, features a state-of-the-art nasal pillow interface, and is compatible with certain oxygen concentrators, oxygen cylinders, wall gas, and certain medical air sources.
 TAV therapy with oxygen has been clinically demonstrated during periods of exercise to reduce breathlessness, increase exercise endurance, and improve oxygen saturation for patients suffering from certain chronic lung disease compared to oxygen therapy alone.
-We began a limited launch of the TAV product in December 2019 in our domestic direct-to-consumer channel and in our domestic business-to-business channel.
-We plan to only sell this product across our domestic direct-to-consumer channel and in our domestic business-to-business channel in 2021, although we expect limited contributions to revenue in 2021.
-The COVID-19 pandemic and related PHE also had an impact on sales of this product in the second, third and fourth quarters of 2020, primarily due to lower retail demand.
-We plan to incorporate the TAV technology directly into our Inogen One POCs and make the TAV product compatible with our Inogen At Home stationary concentrators to continue to advance patient preference and maintain our technology leadership position in the long-term oxygen therapy market.
+We plan to only sell this product across our domestic direct-to-consumer channel and in our domestic business-to-business channel in 2022, and we expect limited contributions to revenue in its existing configuration.